Variational Quantum Algorithms: Basic concepts and tools

-{\it Hardware efficient ansatz.} The hardware efficient ansatz~\cite{kandala2017hardware} is a generic name used for ansatze that are aimed at reducing the circuit depth needed to implement $U(\vec{\theta})$ when using a given quantum hardware.
-Here one employs unitaries $W_m$ and $e^{-i \theta_{m} H_{m}}$ that are taken from a gate alphabet determined from interactions specific to a quantum hardware.
-The latter avoids the circuit depth overhead arising from translating an arbitrary unitary into a sequence of gates easily implementable in a device.
+The hardware efficient ansatz~\cite{kandala2017hardware} is a generic name used for ansatzes that are aimed at reducing the circuit depth needed to implement $U(\vec{\theta})$ when using a given quantum hardware.
+Here one uses unitaries $W_m$ and $e^{-i \theta_{m} H_{m}}$ that are taken from a gate alphabet (set of quantum gates) determined from the connectivity and interactions specific to a quantum hardware which avoids the circuit depth overhead arising from translating an arbitrary unitary into a sequence of gates easily implementable in a device.
 One of the main advantages of the hardware efficient ansatz is its versatility, as it can accommodate encoding symmetries~\cite{gard2020efficient,otten2019noise} and bringing correlated qubits closer for depth reduction~\cite{tkachenko2020correlation}, as well as being especially useful to study Hamiltonians that are similar to the device's interactions~\cite{kokail2019self}.
-Additionally, ``layered'' hardware efficient ansatze, where gates act on alternating pairs of qubits in a brick-like structure, have been prominently used as problem-agnostic architectures.
-However, as discussed in Section~\ref{sec:trainability}, this ansatz can lead to trainability problems when randomly initialized.
+Such is the case, for instance, of local spin Hamiltonians, although in this case it has been heuristically shown that near criticiallity the ansatz requires depths proportional to the system size~\cite{bravo2020scaling}.
+Additionally, `layered' hardware efficient ansatzes, where gates act on alternating pairs of qubits in a brick-like structure, have been prominently used as problem-agnostic architectures.
+However, this ansatz can lead to trainability problems when randomly initialized.